Neradoc/discotool/README.md

 #### No Command

-- if no filter is given, run the `list` command
+- if no filter is given, run the `list` command.
-- if filters are given, run the `repl` command
+- if filters are given, run the `repl` command.

 #### Filters
 Filters select boards from the list of devices found to run a command on them.
 They are combined with OR logic: anything that matches any filter is selected.
 All filters are NOT case sensitive.
 Filters are simple text matches, they don't support wildcards.